tymyrddin/nirridit/README.md

 # Nirridit

-Evil files for practising with Python.
+Evil files for practising with Python 3.
 Can be expanded on for pentesting and red teaming.
 With many thanks to [EONRaider](https://github.com/EONRaider), [BlackHat](https://www.blackhat.com/), and [ZSecurity](https://zsecurity.org/).

 ## Requirements